-By Brett Williams.
-Last updated 7th August 2021.
+By Jo Anderson.
+Last Updated 13th September 2023.
 If you have had a fat transfer non-surgical or surgical, and it has gone wrong, you could claim compensation for the injuries you suffered.
 Cosmetic surgery negligence claims cover both physical and psychological injuries and here, at Accident Claims, we have helped many people get the compensation they deserve.
 This guide will outline when surgical fat transfer negligence claims might be possible.

 You can reach us on 0800 073 8801 if you are ready to launch a case.
 However, continue reading to find out more about surgical fat transfer claims and how to prove third party negligence.